My Shortlist

 Find the top Montessori schools and programs in Victoria.

-On this page, we cover private Montessori schools in the Victoria area.
+On this page, we feature private Montessori schools in the Victoria area.
 This includes Montessori schools in downtown Victoria, Victoria West, Oaklands, Fairfield, Rockland, Harris Green, Jubilee, Fernwood, and North Park.

 Table of Contents